Serial-ATA/lofty-rs/README.md

 [![Documentation](https://docs.rs/lofty/badge.svg)](https://docs.rs/lofty/)
 [![Manual](https://img.shields.io/badge/RTFM-Manual-blue)](https://tianyishi2001.github.io/lofty)

-**Lofty** makes it easier to **parse, convert and write metadata** (a.k.a tag) in audio files of different file types.
+**Lofty** makes it easier to **parse, convert and write metadata** in audio files of different file types.

 This crate aims to provide a unified trait for parsers and writers of different audio file formats.
-This means that you can parse tags in mp3, flac, and m4a files with a single function: `Tag::default().read_from_path()` and get fields by directly calling `.album()`, `.artist()` on its result.
+This means that you can parse tags in mp3, opus, ogg, flac, and m4a files with a single function: `Tag::default().read_from_path()` and get fields by directly calling `.album()`, `.artist()` on its result.
 Without this crate, you would otherwise need to learn different APIs in **id3**, **mp4ameta** etc. in order to parse metadata in different file formats.

-I'm relatively new to Rust and programming in general, and this is my first attempt to make a non-trivial crate.
-If you see anything that you think isn't right, just say it!

 ## Examples